 CSA 70CG has periodically shown lead and copper detections above their respective Action Level.
 In 2010 CSA 70CG was notified by the California Department of Public Health of the need for a Corrosion Control Study and since that notice CSA 70CG has conducted additional sampling and analysis as required.
-Funding for the Corrosion Control Study was made available on July 1, 2014 and the study is currently underway.
+Funding for the Corrosion Control Study was made available on July 1, 2014 and the study has been completed.
+Results of the study can be made available upon request.

-Copper Health Effects

-Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time may experience gastrointestinal distress.
+Copper Health Effects Copper is an essential nutrient, but some people who drink water containing copper in excess of the action level over a relatively short amount of time may experience gastrointestinal distress.
 Some people who drink water containing copper in excess of the action level over many years may suffer liver or kidney damage.
 People with Wilson's Disease should consult their personal doctor.